SClovesgtx/omni-nlu-api/README.md

   - [ ] Refactor to be Restfull
   - [ ] Authentication
   - [ ] User Session
-- [+] Testing
+- [ ] Testing
-  - [+] Unitetest: tests on individual components that each have a single responsibility (ex. function that filters a list).
+  - [X] Unitetest: tests on individual components that each have a single responsibility (ex. function that filters a list).
   - [ ] Integration tests: tests on the combined functionality of individual components (ex. data processing).
   - [ ] System tests: tests on the design of a system for expected outputs given inputs (ex. training, inference, etc.).
   - [ ] Acceptance tests: tests to verify that requirements have been met, usually referred to as User Acceptance Testing (UAT).